Tianxiaomo/pytorch-YOLOv4/README.md

     - Note2: extra NMS operations are needed for the tensorRT output.
 This demo uses python NMS code from `tool/utils.py`.

-    - Inference is verified to be okay for TensorRT 7.0, but TensorRT 7.1 may be problematic in handling y coordinates of bounding boxes.
-Problem investigation is underway.

 # 6. ONNX2Tensorflow